Ohio Marijuana Manufacturing License

 How Much Does a Cannabis Manufacturing License Cost in Ohio?

-According to fee schedules in Rule 3796:5-1-01 of the Ohio Administrative Code, the following fees apply when obtaining and renewing cannabis processor licenses in Ohio:
+According to fee schedules in Rule 3796:5-1-01 of the Ohio Administrative Code, the following fees apply when obtaining and renewing medical marijuana processor licenses in Ohio:

 • $10,000 non-refundable processor application fee